bladepoint6969/wanikani/wanikani-api/intro.md

 If a cursor is outside the range of `id`s for the collection, an empty result set is returned for `data`.

-If you're using the [client::WKClient] to fetch collections, it will automatically follow these pagination links, and return a vector of resources instead of a collection.

 ##### Example

 Let’s say there are four resources with IDs of 1, 2, 3, 4.